 - Potential of delaying and/ or possibly eliminating the need for expensive joint replacement

-- Our MRIs show regeneration is possible and does occur
+- Patient x-rays and MRIs show regeneration is possible and does occur

 Specialist Sports Physicians report that the clinical results of the treatments are far superior to any other alternative treatments for OA.
 There have been no reports of any serious adverse events.

 Sports stars regularly seek us out to repair a reoccurring injury or to elongate careers.
 We have treated All Blacks to golfers, martial arts to timbersports world champions.

 Regen’s expertise, investment, facilities and Australasian backing with some of the best brains in the regenerative medicine world make us the leader in NZ’s developing industry.